 Plots

-The plots parameter allows you to request several types of T-Test plots.
+The type parameter allows you to request several types of T-Test plots.
 Below are the types of plots that are supported.
 The list shows the plot type keyword needed to request the plot, and a brief description:

 • agreement: An agreement plot for the input data.
 Only available for paired comparisons.